Conscious bingewatching: TV shows handling real issues

 Eating disorders, fathers struggling with PTSD, and alcoholic TV star dropouts, This Is Us explores a modern American family while also making room for some old-fashioned romance.

-The Krysten Ritter (Breaking Bad) led Marvel show offers one of the freshest takes on dealing with the subsequent PTSD following sexual assault and an abusive relationship.
+The Marvel show led by Krysten Ritter (Breaking Bad) offers one of the freshest takes on dealing with the subsequent PTSD following sexual assault and an abusive relationship.
 Jessica Jones suggests even women with super strength can struggle with their mental health and all survivors have the power to push through their trauma.